-Death: We extend our sympathy to Jim Jacobs and his family, at the passing of his mother, Naomi Jacobs, on Thursday, July 10th.
+Death: We extend our sympathy to Steve Wilson and his family at the passing of his father, Bob Wilson, this past Wednesday.
+He lived in Athens, Tennesssee.

 Sewing Ladies: The ladies will continue to meet for sewing on Monday mornings at 10:00 AM until noon.

 Golden Agers: This Tuesday (August 19th) there will be a Bible study at 10:30 AM and then out to eat at a local restaurant..

 *Those attending are asked to bring $5 for lunch*

 Young Ladies Of The Congregation in grades 6th – 12th: Beginning September 7th, there will be a new Bible class on Sunday mornings especially designed for you.
 To get acquainted with each other and our new class, we will have a luncheon on TODAY following Bible study.
 Please plan to attend.

 Note: Gospel meeting details, upcoming Ladies’ Days, Stepping Stones activities, and other information can be found on the east-wing bulletin board for your convenience.

 Baby Shower: There will be a baby shower for Erin & Brady Hammond (daughter/son-in-law of Keith & Jan Kull) and their son Luke Howard Hammond on Sunday, August 31st from 2:00-4:00 PM here at the building.
 They are registered at Target.
 Sign the sheet on the bulletin board if you plan to attend.